 - Applicant must have completed at least one biochemistry course at the 500-level or higher

-- Note: Preference will be given to applicants with at least one year of laboratory research experience
+- Applicants are preferred, but not required, to have at least one year of laboratory research experience

 Application: Students can apply for this award via Qualtrics at the end of each calendar year.
-Applications typically open in December and close in mid- to late-January.
-Award recipients are typically notified in March.
 A complete application includes the following:

-- Personal statement describing the applicant’s professional career plans, the activity or research project the award is intended to support, and how the award would enhance and advance the applicant’s research education in biochemistry and their scientific career.
-The personal statement is limited to one page, 11-point type or larger, 0.8 inch margins.
+- One page personal statement describing the applicant’s professional career plans, the activity or research project the award is intended to support, and how the award would enhance and advance the applicant’s research education in biochemistry and their scientific career

-If you are unable to access the online application, please contact the Biochemistry / Microbiology Advising Hub at biochemmicrobio-advisor@wisc.edu.
+If you are unable to access the online application, please contact the Biochemistry Awards staff at awards@biochem.wisc.edu

 Physician Scientist Biochemistry Scholarship

 This prestigious award aids exceptional biochemistry undergraduates by providing 3 semesters of paid focused research experience and $12,500 of paid tuition.
-Preference is given to students interested in becoming a physician scientist.
 This award provides a full-time research experience (equivalent of 30-40 hours per week over eight weeks) during the summer semester following receipt of the award; and a part-time research experience (equivalent of 10-15 hours per week over the fifteen weeks each of the following fall and spring semesters).
 Research must be conducted in a UW–Madison lab.

-- Applicant must be an enrolled undergraduate during the fall semester following the award.
+- Applicant must be an enrolled undergraduate student during the fall semester following the award

-Applications are now being accepted for this award.
-Students can apply for this award via Qualtrics.
-Award recipient will be notified by early April.
+Application: Students can apply for this award via Qualtrics at the end of each calendar year.
 A complete application includes the following:

-- Research/project proposal: No more than five pages, double-spaced.
-At least one-inch margins and at least 11-point font.
-Abstract and references are included in this page limit.
-Proposals should contain the following sections: Abstract (200 words or less, may be single-spaced), Background and Significance (i.e., a literature), Methods (plans for data collection and analysis), and References (may be single-spaced).
+- Five page maximum research proposal for the project, containing an Abstract (200 words or less, may be single-spaced), Background and Significance (i.e., a literature), Methods (plans for data collection and analysis), and References (may be single-spaced)

 The Physician Scientist Biochemistry Scholarship Fund is generously supported by Jeff and Betsy Toretsky.